-Add the specifics of the agreement, if already signed, or use the following boilerplate text:
+Add a brief description of the specifics of the agreement, if already signed; or use the following boilerplate text:

-Ownership of IP arising from the project will vest with the party whose personnel create it.
+Ownership of Intellectual Property (IP) arising from the project will vest with the party whose personnel create it.
 In the case of joint development, joint ownership may be negotiated.
-Participants in the project may be granted a royalty-free license to use intellectual property arising from the project for their internal research purposes.
-In addition, the University and the PSP(s) will enter into an agreement whereby the project IP may be commercialized by the PSP(s).
-The University's standard Sponsored Research Agreement allows the PSP(s) to have an option to use and/or otherwise exploit IP created from the project.
+PSP(s) participating in the project may be granted a royalty-free license to use University IP arising from the project for their internal research purposes.
+In addition, the University and the PSP(s) will enter into the standard Sponsored Research Agreement allowing the PSP(s) an option to use and/or otherwise commercially exploit University IP created from the project.